John Nalbone

 Johnathan Gregory Nalbone (born May 14, 1986) is an American former professional football player who was a tight end in the National Football League (NFL).
-He played college football for the Monmouth Hawks and Hewas selected by the Miami Dolphins in the fifth round of the 2009 NFL draft.
+He played college football for the Monmouth Hawks and he was selected by the Miami Dolphins in the fifth round of the 2009 NFL draft.
 Nalbone was also a member of the Minnesota Vikings, Denver Broncos, Philadelphia Eagles, Cincinnati Bengals, Seattle Seahawks and Dallas Cowboys.

 Professional career

 Miami Dolphins

 Nalbone was selected by the Miami Dolphins in the fifth round (161st overall) of the 2009 NFL draft.
 He was waived on October 31, 2009, but was re-signed to the team's practice squad on November 3.
 He spent the remainder of the 2009 season on the team's practice squad, and was re-signed to a future contract on January 7, 2010.
 Nalbone was waived by the Dolphins on September 21.

 Minnesota Vikings

 Nalbone was signed to the Minnesota Vikings' practice squad on September 28, 2010.
 He was released on October 13.